 Writing Prompt: Write a story in which Howard hates elephants and dramatically breaks one.

 This entry was posted on Tuesday, July 7th, 2009 at 9:59 am and is filed under Plot, Structure, Writing Prompt.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.